Skip to main content

 Use skills

 Type / in the input bar to trigger skill command autocomplete.
-Selecting a skill injects its instructions as context for the agent.
+Selecting a skill inserts a /skill-name reference into your message.
 The selected skill appears as a removable pill in the input bar.
-The agent receives the skill’s content along with your message.
+The reference is sent as ordinary text; the agent decides whether to load the skill based on its description and what your request needs.
 See the skills reference for more details on creating and managing skills.

 Attach images